manticoresoftware/manticoresearch-go/docs/HighlightFieldOption.md

 HasNumberOfFragments returns a boolean if a field has been set.

+### SetNumberOfFragmentsNil

+`func (o *HighlightFieldOption) SetNumberOfFragmentsNil(b bool)`

+ SetNumberOfFragmentsNil sets the value for NumberOfFragments to be an explicit nil

+### UnsetNumberOfFragments
+`func (o *HighlightFieldOption) UnsetNumberOfFragments()`

+UnsetNumberOfFragments ensures that no value is present for NumberOfFragments, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)